2019 IIHF Women's World Championship final: Disallowed goal controversy

-Despite the goal being disallowed, Rigsby was issued a two-minute penalty for tripping and Hiirikoski was not issued any penalties.
 Neither team was able to score in the remaining minutes of overtime, with the Americans successfully killing off two power-plays.
 The United States went on to defeat Finland 2–1 in the shootout.
+(Had Nieminen's goal stood, Finland would've become the first team to beat both the US and Canada in a major women's hockey tournament.)

 Finnish goaltender Noora Räty finished with 51 saves on 52 shots and Rigbsy with 26 saves on 27 shots.

 Reactions

 Following an initial period of uncertainty as the goal was being reviewed, the final decision to overturn the goal sparked a number of strong reactions from players, staff, and fans.
 Finnish NHLer Kasperi Kapanen spoke out against the decision, stating that "I think they kind of messed it up," with retired Canadian Olympian Hayley Wickenheiser agreeing, stating "That.
 Was.
 A. Goal."

 Rigsby defended the decision, stating that she had immediately known the goal was illegal, and that "I was the one who got body-slammed.
 But the ref thinks I tried tripping the player when I was on the ground, and somehow I end up with the penalty.
 Funny how that went."
 She, however, still praised Finland, stating that "This is the best Finnish team we’ve ever seen."